 We encourage journalists and educators to reproduce NOIRLab images and videos in their articles and educational materials, so long as NOIRLab is clearly credited as the source of the material.
 All NOIRLab’s images and videos are released under a Creative Commons Attribution 4.0 International License which allows free use as long as the materials are credited.

-You can learn more about our education and communication activities here.
+You can learn more about our education activities here.

 Cell: +1 626 524 5884

 Please subscribe to our Media Newsletter by emailing email@example.com.
 We aim to provide advance notice to provide journalists with lead time to prepare their stories and encourage in-depth science reporting.
 The advance access is not meant to inflate the importance of the news item.